hoopoe/scenario_runner/Docs/list_of_scenarios.md

 In this scenario control loss of a vehicle is tested due to bad road conditions, etc and it checks whether the vehicle is regained its control and corrected its course.

+### SignalizedJunctionLeftTurn
+In this scenario hero vehicle is turning left in an urban area, at a signalized intersection and cuts across the path of another vehicle coming straight crossing from an opposite direction.